justintanner/ra-103/README.md

 ## Rails Academy: Lesson 101 - Command Line Essentials

-This lesson covers the fundamental command-line skills required for this course.
+In this course we are going to get **comfortable on the command-line**.
+This lesson will cover all the basic commands we'll need for all of the other lessons.

 ### Topics